 Some users have complained that ASINspector often underestimates sales on a number of products.

-The tandard package costs $97 for a lifetime, while the pro license is pegged at a one-time fee of $147, and $10/month after the 7-day trial period.
+The ASINspector standard package costs $97 for a lifetime.
+While the ASINspector pro license is priced at a one-time fee of $147 and then $10/month after the 7-day free trial period.

 So there you have it, the 5 best Jungle Scout alternatives.

 Remember, if you must make it as an Amazon seller, there’s nothing more important than your dedication, and investing in the best tools for your trade.THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ DISCLOSURE FOR MORE INFO.

 Efose says he is a polymath, which reflects in his work.
 He excels at inbound marketing, tech, and business.
 He has a rich experience of working with renowned digital marketing agencies in the past.
 Often writes for top blogs.